regiregi22/ARMA-3/README.md

 Benchmark: https://steamcommunity.com/sharedfiles/filedetails/?id=375092418

--Go to Steam > Settings > In-Game, check In-game FPS counter.
+1- Go to Steam > Settings > In-Game, tick In-game FPS counter, tick high contrast colour.

--Go to C:\Users\[your_username]\Documents\Arma 3.
+2- Go to C:\Users\[your_username]\Documents\Arma 3.
 Open Arma3.cfg with text editor, If you have monitor with refresh rate above 60Hz, set refresh to your refresh rate (for example: refresh=144;).
 Save changes and close file.
-Optional, for reducing display lag from 3 to 1 frames (at the expense of lower median fps and more framespikes), set "GPU_MaxFramesAhead=1" and "GPU_DetectedFramesAhead=1" (Nvidia Control Panel names it as "Low Latency Mode", more info here: https://blurbusters.com/gsync/gsync101-input-lag-tests-and-settings/14/#mprf-101).
+**Optional**, for reducing display lag from 3 to 1 frames (at the expense of lower median fps and more framespikes), set "GPU_MaxFramesAhead=1" and "GPU_DetectedFramesAhead=1" (Nvidia Control Panel names it as "Low Latency Mode", more info here: https://blurbusters.com/gsync/gsync101-input-lag-tests-and-settings/14/#mprf-101).

 -Go to C:\Users\[your_username]\Documents\Arma 3.
 Open [your_username].Arma3Profile with text editor, set "mouseSmoothing=0" and "mouseAcceleration=0".
 Save changes and close file.